openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/motionsensors2_0_0.md

 ### Parameter 7: Led Indicate Enable

 Led light disable or enable.
 '1'- Enable Led Blink when device detects a motion event. °0'- Disable led blink.
 This configuration is not affected in inclusion, exclusion and reset.
+Default value: 1

 Values in the range 0 to 1 may be set.